Shapinsay: Demography

 The highest recorded population for Shapinsay is 974, in 1881.
 Since then, the population of the island has steadily declined; less than a third of that number was recorded in the 2001 census.
 The rate of absolute population loss was lower in the last decades of the 20th century than it had been in the first half of that century.
 In 2001, Shapinsay had a population of 300, a decline of 6.8% from 322 in 1991.
 This was greater than the population decline for Orkney overall in the same period, which was 1.9%.
 However, the loss in population on Shapinsay was less than that experienced by most Orkney islands, most of which experienced declines of more than 10%.
 The number of persons per hectare on Shapinsay was 0.1, similar to the 0.2 persons per hectare across Orkney.
 At the time of the 2011 census the usually resident population had increased to 307.
 During the same period Scottish island populations as a whole grew by 4% to 103,702.
+In 2022 the population was recorded by the census as 299.

 Of the island's 300 inhabitants recorded in 2001, 283 were born in the United Kingdom (227 in Scotland and 56 in England).
 Seventeen were born outside the United Kingdom (four elsewhere in Europe, four in Asia, four in North America, one in South America and four in Oceania).
 By age group, 85 of the inhabitants were under 30 years of age, 134 were aged between 30 and 59, and 71 were age 60 and over.